floneum/floneum/README.md

 ## Kalosm

-[Kalosm](./interfaces/kalosm/) is a simple interface for pre-trained models in rust.
+[Kalosm](./interfaces/kalosm/) is a simple interface for pre-trained models in rust that backs Floneum.
 It makes it easy to interact with pre-trained, language, audio, and image models.

 There are three different packages in Kalosm: